Close Menu

 Most of the teams were rather endearing, whether because of their personalities, their work ethics, or the stories they told about themselves.
 The cast wasn’t the most diverse, like as much a reflection of the floral, gardening, and artistic industries as much as a reflection of television’s lack of diversity in general.
 They were eclectic though, including an adorable father and son team, and absolutely ludicrous pair of best friends, an adorable set of boyfriends, several professional partners, and some rather annoying Instagram influencers.

 The hosts and judge were also generally pleasant on average.
-The new guest judge each week was always almost always just fine.
+The new guest judge each week was always just fine.
 They weren’t especially memorable, but always interesting to hear their professional perspectives.
 Vic and Natasia were never really overbearing.
 In fact, I feel like Vic was barely even around.
 Natasia was kind of weird, but in an endearing way mostly.

-I mostly loved Kristen though.
+I mostly loved Kristen, though.
 His encouragement and feedback were always wonderful and his constantly starting off his judgments by making it sound like he’s going to be disappointed but then reversing it was only kind of annoying.
 Maybe I just have a crush on him, but compared to other recent competition shows I’ve watched like Craftopia, Kristen felt just a sliver more a real part of the show than their judges.
 Plus, Vic, Natasia, and Kristen’s wardrobes, especially Kristen’s suites, were always spectacular and fitting of the episodes’ themes.

 The Best Flower Fight